offconvex/offconvex.github.io/_posts/2020-10-21-intrinsicLR.md

 In this story, SGD turns into a geometric random walk in the landscape, which can in principle explore the landscape more thoroughly, for instance by occasionally making loss-increasing steps.
 While an appealing view, rigorous analysis is difficult because we lack a mathematical description of the loss landscape.
 Various papers assume the noise in SDE is isotropic Gaussian, and then derive an expression for the stationary distribution of the random walk in terms of the familiar Gibbs distribution.
 This view gives intuitively appealing explanation of some deep learning phenomena since the magnitude of noise (which is related to LR and batch size) controls the convergence speed and other properties.
 For instance it’s well-known that this SDE approximation implies the well-known *linear scaling rule* (Goyal et. al., 2017](https://arxiv.org/pdf/1706.02677.pdf)).

-Which raises the question: how well does the above SDE-based analysis accord with reality?
+Which raises the question: *does SGD really behave like a diffusion process that mixes in the loss landscape?*

 <!--[A few lines explaining for why noise term has this form? e.g., show one step discretization]!-->